shintiger/Netagram/README.md

 ## Fragment

-When payload size exceed "MTU size" (This is constant 1024 rather than system MTU), it splits into multiple fragments and send every fragment as a independant packet.
+When payload size exceed "MTU size" (This is constant 1024 rather than system MTU), it splits into multiple fragments and send every fragment as an independant packet.
+This can prevent drop rate when some unit of UDP packet was dropped.

 ## Block